je-lopez/http-apis/README.md

 - [ ] Web server is written using only the core Node.js modules (instead of Express, use the built-in HTTP module)
 - [x] Web server uses OAuth to authenticate with the external API
-- [ ] OAuth routes are listed and linked to in the README
+- [x] OAuth routes are listed and linked to in the README: apiController/apiControllerOptions/controllerOptions.js
 - [ ] The web server exposes a JSON API at /api
 - [x] API supports all CRUD actions for a resource (Create, Read, Update, Delete)
-- [ ] API follows a the RESTful design convention
+- [x] API follows a the RESTful design convention
 - [x] API doesn’t use database persistence (an in-memory store is fine)
-- [ ] Basic documentation for the API and each route is included in the README
+- [x] Basic documentation for the API and each route is included in the README: [here](https://developers.google.com/surveys/)

 ## Resources